FlyingPhish/Nmap-Analysis/README.md

 - **Customizable Context**: Enhance GPT analysis by providing additional context, tailoring the report to specific needs.

 ## Usage
-The script prints the help page if no args are passed, or you can access with `python nmap-analysis.py -h`
+The script prints the help page if no args are passed, or you can access with `python nmap-analysis.py -h`.
+Make sure to create an .env file that contains "OPENAI_KEY=x"

 - **Comparing Nmap Scans**:
 ```